Paul Bettany

 Subsequent films included "Dogville" (Tom Edison Jr.), "Master and Commander: The Far Side of the World" (Dr. Stephen Maturin), and "Wimbledon" (Peter Colt).

-Bettany solidified his place in the top tier of Hollywood actors after creating the character of the monk Silas in Ron Howard's mystical thriller "The Da Vinci Code" (2006).
-His co-stars included French film stars Jean Reno and Audrey Tautou, as well as the famous Hollywood actor Tom Hanks .
+Bettany cemented his status as a top-tier Hollywood actor with his portrayal of the monk Silas in Ron Howard's mystical thriller "The Da Vinci Code" (2006).
+His co-stars included French film stars Jean Reno and Audrey Tautou, as well as the famous Hollywood actor Tom Hanks.

 The Da Vinci Code: Silas Attacks the Police